youngil-1013/blog/docs/sphinx/sphinx1.rst

 .. code-block:: bash

   pip install sphinx-autobuild
-  sphinx-autobuild tmp tmp/_build/html
+  sphinx-autobuild . _build

-Note that the first argument is the source directory and the second argument is the build directory.
+Note that the first argument is the source directory (:bash:`.` refers to the current directory) and the second argument is the build directory (:bash:`_build` refers to the :bash:`_build\` folder in the current directory).
 Everytime a change is made to the source directory, the build directory will be updated automatically.